tonsky/tongue/README.md

 - Dictionaries are just Clojure maps.
 - Translations are either strings, template strings or arbitrary functions.
+- No additional build steps, no runtime resource loading.
 - It comes with no built-in knowledge of world locales.
 It has all the tooling for you to define locales yourself though.
+- Pure Clojure implementation, no dependencies.
-- It can be used from both Clojure and ClojureScript.
+- Can be used from both Clojure and ClojureScript.

 In contrast with other i18n solutions relying on complex and limiting string-based syntax for defining pluralization, wording, special cases etc, Tongue lets you use arbitrary functions.
 It gives you convenience, code reuse and endless possibilities.